LearnOnDemandSystems/docs/tms/end-user-student-faqs/basics/my-language.md

+---
+title: "How can I see the Skillable TMS in my language?"
+ispublished: true
+---

-# How can I see the TMS in my language?
+# How can I see the Skillable TMS in my language?

 We support your localized language based on your browser’s language setting.
 Translation is in place for platform-based wording like headings, labels and links.
 However, any data input into a field (or pulled from a field) displays as it is written.
 For example, if a course name or class name is input into its name field in English, then it displays everywhere in English.